MarkyJoe1990/SRPG-Studio/Mechanics/Crowd Control/$readme.txt

 /*
 	Crowd Control
-	Made by MarkyJoe1990 with help from PurpleManDown
+	Made by MarkyJoe1990 with help from PurpleManDown & Piketrcechillas

 	This allows your game to accept crowd control commands made by users on fecentral.org.
 These commands include setting unit HP, and adding/removing items, weapons, status effects, skills and combat arts (if